mhelva/portfolio/README.md

 # Data Scientist/Machine Learning Engineer

 ---
+## Selected projects in data science, machine learning and NLP
+---

-## Breast Cancer Tumor Classification with PyTorch
+### Breast Cancer Tumor Classification with PyTorch

 This project demonstrates a binary classification task using the Breast Cancer Wisconsin (Diagnostic) dataset.
 The objective is to classify tumors as either benign or malignant based on input features such as radius, texture, smoothness, and other cell characteristics.
 The model was built using PyTorch, showcasing its flexibility for deep learning workflows.
 A simple feedforward neural network was trained to distinguish between the two classes, and its performance was evaluated using accuracy, confusion matrix, and loss metrics. \
 \